The Finer Points of Insolvency Data and Case Management

-- When a firms go bust, they call in an insolvency firm who then evaluates what assets they have, how they pay the creditors and various legalities.
+- When a firms go bust, they call in an insolvency firm that then evaluates what assets they have, how to pay the creditors and deals with various legalities.

 The insolvency process focuses heavily on paper trails and there is a strict legal process that must be followed – which will differ depending on the circumstance.

 You will qualify if you are on your way to, or in a stage of, bankruptcy.
 In some cases, businesses require a government-approved advisor to make their insolvency application.

 What is the Difference Between Insolvency and Liquidation?

 Insolvency is a “state of being”.
 When a business becomes insolvent, they are unable to raise the funds to meet its contractual obligations or pay off debts at the time they are due.
 Whereas liquidation refers to the official, legal ending of a company, stopping them from doing business or employing any staff.

 Insolvency firms have to deal with multiple cases at once – and with those cases come thousands and thousands of case files and documents, as well as compliance and regulations.
 That’s where the Virtual Cabinet insolvency management software comes in.